nhalib/simple-logistic-regression-model/README.md

 # logi_min_gain_classifier
-Logistic regression based model for minimum expected gain on an equity price
+Logistic regression based model to predict the minimum expected gain on an equity price